colindean/talks/_drafts_and_notes/nixos_cellular_router/submissions.md

 ## Abstract for your talk

-Having bought a new house but not intending to move in until completing extensive renovations, I needed Internet for some home security systems.
-I don't have an LTE modem and didn't want to wait for one to ship or sign up for some expensive plan in a cellular store.
-Needing it nearly immediately and wanting to spend as little as possible, I grabbed an LTE SIM off the shelf at a retail store when I remembered I had an unused $60 LTE-enabled laptop bought in a fire sale during the pandemic.
-Expecting this laptop not to last, I wanted a durable configuration that I could save and never think about again.
-I decided to explore the promise of NixOS.
+I took an unused $60 LTE-enabled laptop bought in a fire sale during the pandemic and an LTE SIM card and with zero experience with NixOS, built a router for my newly purchased home so I could have the minimal Internet necessary for its security system and home automation without having to record what I did in case the laptop died.

-I was up and running in a few hours.
+I did this in a few hours with less than 100 lines of Nix.
+I did not think that it would be this easy.

 This talk will cover some hijinks of NixOS, using LTE for home internet somewhere you don't yet live, and the joy of things that Just Work... when they work.